Long barrow: Funerary spaces

-Lynch noted that "the bulk of our surviving evidence suggests that collectivity became and remained the norm until the late neolithic".
+Lynch notes "the bulk of our surviving evidence suggests that collectivity became and remained the norm until the late neolithic".

 Comparatively rarely, grave goods have been found interred alongside human bone inside the long barrows.
 Where these have been found, archaeologists have typically interpreted them as the remains of funerary ceremonies or of feasts.
 The choice of grave goods included reflects regional variation.
 In the Cotswold-Severn Group in southwestern England, cattle bones were commonly found within the chambers, where they had often been treated in a manner akin to the human remains.

 Sometimes human remains were deposited in the chambers over many centuries.
-For instance, at West Kennet Long Barrow in Wiltshire, southern England, the earliest depositions of human remains were radiocarbon dated to the early-to-mid fourth millennium BCE, while a later deposition of human remains was found to belong to the Beaker culture, thus indicating a date in the final centuries of the third millennium BCE; this meant that human remains had been placed into the chamber intermittently over a period of 1500 years.
+For instance, at West Kennet Long Barrow in Wiltshire, southern England, the earliest depositions of human remains were radiocarbon dated to the early-to-mid 4th millennium BCE, while a later deposition of human remains was found to belong to the Beaker culture, thus indicating late 3rd millennium BCE; this meant that human remains had been placed into the chamber intermittently over a period of 1,500 years.

 This indicates that some chambered long barrows remained in sporadic use until the Late Neolithic.

 In various cases, archaeologists have found specific bones absent from the assemblages within the chambers.
-For instance, at Fussell's Lodge in Wiltshire, southern England, a number of skeletal assemblages were found to be missing not just small bones but also long bones and skulls.
+For instance, at Fussell's Lodge in Wiltshire, southern England, several skeletal assemblages were found to be missing small bones as well as long bones and skulls.
 It is therefore possible that some bones were deliberately removed from the chambers in the Early Neolithic for use in ritualistic activities.